paris-saclay-cds/ramp-workflow/README.md

 #### 3. Make sure the starting kit contains a Jupyter notebook

-The notebook named `<ramp_kit_name>_starting_kit.ipynb` (for example [`titanic_starting_kit.ipynb`](https://github.com/ramp-kits/titanic/blob/master/titanic_starting_kit.ipynb)) should describe the predictive problem, the data set, and the workflow, and usually presents some exploratory analysis and data visualization.
+The notebook named `<ramp_kit_name>_starting_kit.ipynb` (for example [`titanic_starting_kit.ipynb`](https://github.com/ramp-kits/titanic/blob/master/titanic_starting_kit.ipynb)) should describe the predictive problem, the data set, and the workflow, and it usually presents some exploratory analysis and data visualization.
 This notebook will be rendered at the [RAMP site](http://www.ramp.studio/problems/titanic).

 #### 4. [Send us a message][email].